 We must take a broadly diversified position in the markets for the long-term in order to capture the full benefits of factor-based investing.

 Despite Booth’s large donation to the University of Chicago and other philanthropic efforts over the years, he is still a billionaire but remains down to earth and out of the limelight.
-Dimensional remains humble with the same mission as when it was started in David’s apartment 38 years ago.
+Dimensional remains humble with the same mission as it did when it was started in David’s apartment 38 years ago.

 Dimensional famously never gives rebates or trailer fees to distributors, such as banks or brokers for selling its products.
 This not only keeps fees lower for investors like you and me, but it also ensures that its products are not being sold by distributors with misaligned incentives.
 Just like Vanguard, they believe upfront sales charges and hidden fees lead to misalignment of interest and errant behaviour by financial institutions who will try to maximize their own returns at the expense of their client’s returns, by taking higher fees from individual investors.